gravitational/teleport/examples/workflows/README.md

 $ tsh --proxy=proxy.example.com request new --roles=admin
 ```

-Since `alice` is on the whitelist in `cofig.toml`, the request should be automatically approved by the plugin.
+Since `alice` is on the Allow List in `cofig.toml` with allowed role `requester`, the request should be automatically approved by the plugin.